coderkan/adxl312_i2cLib/README.md

 }
 ```

-Read 2 byte from given file. `file` is a value that returned `i2c_init` function and `addr1` and `addr2` is a address you want to read.
-Return value 16 bit readed value from address if read byte is correct else return -1.
+This function takes 4 parameters.
+It reads more than one address from device.
+This function freturns 16 bit byte value read from the address if read is successful, otherwise return -1.

 ```C
 int i2c_readByte(int file,int addr1,int addr2){